The Great Pyrenees has a long and noble lineage as historically they were favored by rich families for their companionship and patience.

 Great Pyrenees are very intelligent dogs who can pick up basic commands very fast (if they are in the mood to).

 Having a strong bond with your dog will help you with training.
-Although it sounds obvious, playing games and spending quality time with your dog will actually help to make training easier, especially with breeds who are naturally independent.
+Although it sounds obvious, playing games, teaching them dog tricks, and spending quality time with your dog will actually help to make training easier, especially with breeds who are naturally independent.

 5. They Need Five Cups of Kibble each Day